-With financial and economic prognosticators already whispering of a second, Great Crash just around the corner, with automation replacing hundreds of types of jobs, plenty of people are fearing another bust that will see them without a job.
+With financial and economic prognosticators already whispering of a second, Great Crash just around the corner, with AI and automation replacing hundreds of types of jobs, plenty of people are fearing another bust that will see them without a job.

 When financial insolvency and homelessness are hot on the heels of job loss for the majority of westerners, you had better prepare for it with the seriousness of any natural disaster.

 In this article we’ll address the scary 800 pound gorilla in the room and talk about preparing for job loss like a prepper should.

 Table of Contents

 Cleaning Out Your Desk

 Losing your job is one of the scariest “domestic” events a person can face.
 With your primary source of income disrupted, not to mention your day-to-day regimen upended, it is all too easy to feel panic start to grip tightly.

 While you should never panic, the feeling of dread is warranted: most people have less than one month’s worth of expenses in their piggy banks.